Webbanditten/ROOM-O-MATIC/docs/habbo_client/understanding_the_variables_file.md

 > Taken from https://github.com/Quackster/Kepler/blob/master/tools/Quackster_v14.zip  /v14/external_vars.txt

 ## cast.entry.[number]
 `cast.entry.[number]` is a variable used for telling the client to load external .CCT files (cast files).

-These files will be loaded from the same directory that the variables file is in.
+These files will be loaded from the same directory from where `habbo.dcr` is being loaded from.

 ## char.conversion.[machineType]
 `char.conversion.[machineType]` is a variable used within the inner workings of `fuse_client.cct` specifically `String Services Class`.
 It's used for mapping characters between platforms.
 Most likely for fonts.